Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Proposed Method

-The \textit{generative model} is at the core of an AIF agent, i.e., as an agent interacts with its environment, it updates its internal world representation in a perception-action cycle.
-We choose Bayesian Networks (BNs) as they provide interpretable graphical representations of learned causal structures.
+The \textit{generative model} is at the core of an AIF agent, i.e., as an agent interacts with its environment, it updates its internal world representation in a perception-action cycle to improve its understanding and align its behavior to reach set goals.
+We choose Bayesian Networks (BNs) as they provide interpretable graphical representations of learned causal structures and offer a principled framework for probabilistic reasoning.
 This work considers discrete BNs with uniform priors.
 Each agent's initial Bayesian network structure is unknown, as there are no assumptions on prior knowledge of the environmental dynamic.
-The agents require only starting knowledge of the BN variables and their respective cardinalities.
+The agents require only starting knowledge of the BN variables and their respective cardinalities, thus, specifying the considered features in the environment and their respective precision.
 We define the BN \( \mathcal{B} \) of an agent as:

 where \( \mathcal{G} = (V, E) \) is a directed acyclic graph (DAG), and \( \mathcal{P} \) is the set of conditional probability distributions:

 \( \text{Pa}(X_i) \) represents the parents of \( X_i \) in \( \mathcal{G} \), for which the joint distribution of the variables is factorized as: